 “John Eric Carver and Shrek are a retired Navy SEAL war dog team, now living in the mountains outside of San Diego.
 Both man and dog thought their life was now settled, finding peace on the forty acre ranch they had moved to.
 But life, and a mutated virus, changed all that.
 Now, they had to survive the infection that was consuming the world.
 Taking refuge in a near-by Boy Scout camp, he leads a group of teens and their parents as they are forced to deal with infected creatures that were rapidly consuming the world.”

-Great choices this month and I can only hope that we’ll keep on getting just as many quality releases in the coming months as well.
-I actually had to leave out a few great zombie books released in the previous 30 days because the competition was intense this month!
+Great choices all around, and I can only hope that we’ll keep on getting just as many quality releases to read!